GSP306

 And then run the following command:

-CREATE DATABASE wordpress; CREATE USER 'blogadmin'@'%' IDENTIFIED BY 'Password1*'; GRANT ALL PRIVILEGES ON wordpress.* TO 'blogadmin'@'%'; FLUSH PRIVILEGES;
+CREATE DATABASE wordpress; CREATE USER 'blogadmin'@'%' IDENTIFIED BY 'Password1*'; GRANT ALL PRIVILEGES ON wordpress.* TO 'blogadmin'@'%'; FLUSH PRIVILEGES;- type

 Check that the blog instance is authorized to access Cloud SQL.